-- 5.17.
+- 5.16.
 The operating organization should document in the safety case a safety strategy which comprises the high-level integrated approach adopted to achieve safety of borehole disposal.
 The operating organization's safety strategy should describe the approach that will be taken to comply with the safety objective, principles, protection criteria and other regulatory requirements as defined in the safety case context, and to ensure that good science and engineering practices are adopted.
-The operating organization's safety strategy should describe: - (a) How the waste is to be contained and isolated from the biosphere using borehole disposal; - (b) The inclusion in the borehole disposal system of passive safety features; - (c) The robustness and the defence in depth provided by the borehole disposal system; - (d) The approach to management of uncertainties, interdependencies and the application of the graded approach. - 5.18.
-The safety strategy should be defined at an early stage in the safety case development process and should remain applicable throughout the refinement of the safety case and development of the facility. - 5.19.
+The operating organization's safety strategy should describe: - (a) How the waste is to be contained and isolated from the biosphere using borehole disposal; - (b) The inclusion in the borehole disposal system of passive safety features; - (c) The robustness and the defence in depth provided by the borehole disposal system; - (d) The approach to management of uncertainties, interdependencies and the application of the graded approach. - 5.17.
+The safety strategy should be defined at an early stage in the safety case development process. - 5.18.
 The operating organization should document in the safety case a system description.
-The system description should include detailed information on: - (a) The inventory of waste and how it was derived and the level of confidence in the inventory; - (b) The characteristics of the site and its surrounding environment; - (c) The pre-disposal facilities and activities (e.g. a hot cell or other facility for conditioning of waste); - (d) The operating procedures to be used; - (e) The disposal facilities and activities (e.g. of the waste packages and borehole(s) and their configuration and construction, commissioning activities, waste emplacement operations) and the closure activities; - (f) The safety functions associated with the engineered and natural components in the disposal system and how these are expected to be fulfilled over time to provide safety. - 5.20.
+The system description should include detailed information on: - (a) The inventory of waste and how it was derived and the level of confidence in the inventory; - (b) The characteristics of the site and its surrounding environment; - (c) The predisposal facilities and activities (e.g. a hot cell or other facility for conditioning of waste); - (d) The operating procedures to be used; - (e) The disposal facilities and activities (e.g. of the waste packages and borehole(s) and their configuration and construction, commissioning activities, waste emplacement operations) and the closure activities; - (f) The safety functions associated with the engineered and natural components in the disposal system and how these are expected to be fulfilled over time to provide safety. - 5.19.
 The operating organization should include in the safety case, safety assessments as necessary to address all aspects relevant to the safety of the predisposal management facilities and activities, and to the development, operation, closure and institutional control of the borehole disposal facility.
 The operating organization should in the safety case for a radioactive waste disposal facility address both operational safety and post-closure safety.
 The operating organization should in the operational safety assessment show that, in conjunction with application of the management system, the facility will be safe during operation.
 The operating organization should in the post-closure safety assessment provide reasonable assurance that the facility will be safe after it is closed.
-In these assessments, the operating organization should consider potential impacts on humans and on other species.
+In these assessments, the operating organization should consider potential impacts on humans and the environment.
 The operating organization should include other safety assessments in the safety case as appropriate to address, for example, transport, non-radiological hazards (e.g. non-radiological hazardous substances such as asbestos, lead), and 'conventional' health and safety hazards (e.g. hazards to workers during construction of the borehole repository).